-This research has a Qualitative paradigm and it is a case study with limited scope to study the graduate students at Lahore Garrison University, Lahore Pakistan.
-The purpose of this research is exploratory as it explores the challenges to Computer Assisted Language Teaching and learning in LGU to teach English as a communicative language to BS (Hons) students.
-The study has a deductive approach as it attempts to find the answer of the main research question.
-For this purpose, two qualitative research tools were deployed i.e. observation and interviews for the triangulation of data.BS (Hons) second semester Students' class room observations while taking Communication Skills class were made through purposive sampling, after seeking permission from English language instructors.
-Another tool, structured interviews of English language instructors, teaching Communication Skills to BS (Hons) second semester were conducted through purposive sampling to elicit responses for the main research question.
-Moreover, document analysis of the course content of Communication Skills was reviewed to analyze its relevance and worth for improving students' communication skills.
+This research falls in Qualitative paradigm as it is a case study.
+This research is exploratory and it explores the challenges to Computer Assisted Language Teaching and learning at a private sector university to teach English as a communicative language to BS (Hons) students.
+The study has an inductive approach as it attempts to find the answer of the main research questions.
+For this purpose, two qualitative research tools were deployed i.e. observation and interviews for the triangulation of data.
+BS (Hons) second semester Students' class room observations while taking Communication Skills class were made after seeking permission from English language instructors.
+Another tool, semi-structured interviews of five English language instructors, teaching Communication Skills to BS (Hons) second semester were conducted through purposive sampling to elicit responses for the main research questions.

-Presently, English language is taught as a core subject at graduate level in 10 departments for first, second and third (fourth semester- optional) semesters in the morning programmes at LGU Lahore.
-The department of English Language and Literature provides centralized services to maintain uniformity in teaching the relevant syllabi.
+Presently, English language is taught as a core subject at graduate level in 10 departments for first, second and third (fourth semester- optional) semesters in the morning programmes at a private sector university in Lahore.
+The department of English Language and Literature provides centralized services to maintain uniformity in teaching HEC approves syllabi.